-When the children finished eating, they moved back to the main experiment table to choose between a bag of Wheat Thins crackers and a bag of Ritz crackers to take home.
+When the children finished eating, they moved back to the main experiment table and chose between a bag of Wheat Thins crackers and a bag of Ritz crackers to take home.
 The choice of crackers served as our dependent variable to measure planned consumption.
-The experimenter then thanked participants, gave them a small thank-you gift and the crackers they chose, and had them return to class activities.
+Here and in all studies below, the experimenter then thanked participants, gave them a small thank-you gift, and had them return to class activities.